-3.2.3 The Mission statement is focused upon outcomes around operational preparedness, response and prevention and protection.
+- 3.2.3 The Mission statement is focused upon outcomes around operational preparedness, response and prevention and protection.
 It is very important that the organisation's priorities are unambiguous and easily understood by members, staff, communities and other stakeholders.
-In particular, it is essential that the safety and effectiveness of firefighters is seen as a fundamental factor in the achievement of safer, stronger communities.

-3.3 Monitoring the achievement of the Authority's objectives through a comprehensive performance management framework:
+In particular, it is essential that the safety and effectiveness of firefighters is seen as a fundamental factor in the achievement of safer, stronger communities. - 3.3 Monitoring the achievement of the Authority's objectives through a comprehensive performance management framework:

 3.3.1 IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
-There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee and the Strategic Management Group.
-District and Station Community Safety Plans have also been developed to give details of the activities taking place in each district.
-The reporting process applies traffic light status to each action point in the Service Delivery Plan and attention is drawn to progress achieved and matters to be addressed.
+There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee (or any other committee if applicable) and the Strategic Leadership Team.
+Station Community Safety Plans have also been developed to give details of the activities taking place throughout Merseyside.
+The reporting process applies traffic light status to for each performance indicator in the Service Delivery Plan and attention is drawn to progress achieved and matters to be addressed.
 Copies of the Service Delivery Plan can be found on the Authority's website.